 This wasn’t Britain’s first speed limit.
-In 1865 motor vehicles were limited to 4mph, 2mph in residential areas.
+In 1865, motor vehicles were limited to 4mph and 2mph in residential areas.
 By 1903 the speed limit had risen to 20mph.
-But in 1930 the Road Traffic Act abolished speed limits for cars altogether.
+In 1930, the Road Traffic Act abolished speed limits for cars altogether.

 The decision was made because the current limits were flouted so openly that it brought the law into contempt.
 The Act also introduced the driving offences of dangerous, reckless and careless driving and driving under the influence of alcohol or drugs.

 An increase in deaths on the road forced the government to think again.
-In 1935 a 30mph limit was introduced for cars in built-up areas, a limit that remains to this day.
-But away from these areas, drivers were still free to go at whatever speed they liked.
+In 1935, a 30mph limit was introduced for cars in built-up areas.
+This limit remains to this day.
+Outside of these areas, drivers were still free to go at whatever speed they liked.

-They didn’t have a long enough stretch of straight test track to check the top speed of the car so they opted to use a section of the motorway instead.
-The driver, Jack Sears, registered speeds of 185 mph during the run, the highest speed ever recorded on a British motorway.
+They didn’t have a long enough stretch of straight test track to check the top speed of the car, so they opted to use a section of the motorway instead.
+The driver, Jack Sears, registered speeds of 185 mph during the run, which is the highest speed ever recorded on a British motorway.
 The absence of any speed limit meant their test run was perfectly legal.

 Two policemen approached the team at the services afterwards, but only to get a closer look at the car!